maisak/maisak/README.md

   <img src="header.svg" style="width: 100%;">
 </div>

-<h3>Experienced full-stack developer with a passion for building secure, scalable applications.
+<h3 style="color:red">Experienced full-stack developer with a passion for building secure, scalable applications.
 Specializing in Blazor, ASP.Net Core, and the .NET stack, I design and develop modern web and mobile solutions.
 I bring a focus on clean architecture, strong security practices, and cloud infrastructure, leveraging Azure to deliver reliable results.</h3>

 ## Things that take my free time at the moment
 🧪 [demo project](https://github.com/maisak/blazor-clean-arch) of Blazor app based on clean architecture